timfulker/musobuddy/documentation/BETA_TESTING_GUIDE.md

 - How could client communication be improved?
 - Rate the address book functionality (1-10)

-### 7. Email System
+### 7. AI-Powered Email System
-**What to test:** Email templates and communication **How to test:**
+**What to test:** Advanced email templates with AI generation **How to test:**
-1. Send booking confirmations
+1. Use AI response generation for client inquiries
-2. Test email templates for different scenarios
+2. Test email templates with contextual AI editing
-3. Create custom email templates
+3. Configure pricing guides in settings for accurate AI quotes
+4. Test AI parsing of client emails for booking details
+5. Send booking confirmations with AI-generated responses
-4. Test compliance document sharing
+6. Test compliance document sharing via email
-5. Send contract and invoice emails
+7. Send contract and invoice emails with AI assistance

 **What to report:**
+- How accurate and professional are the AI-generated responses?
+- Does the AI pricing system work well with your business model?
-- Are the email templates professional and appropriate?
+- Are the email templates appropriate for your client communications?
-- What email scenarios are missing?
-- How could email customization be improved?
+- How useful is the AI email parsing for extracting booking information?
-- Rate email system vs your current process (1-10)
+- Rate AI email system vs manual email writing (1-10)

 ### 8. Compliance Documents
 **What to test:** Document management and sharing